rdpeng/RepData_PeerAssessment1/PA1_template.md

 ##      835
 ## 179.1311
 ```
-Total number of missing values
+Total number of missing values and I have replaced NA values with mean value for that date

 ```r